 It’s a tradition we continue today.
-Just keep them simple!
+Just keep it simple!

 Baked Brie is one of our all time favorites.
 But like most appetizers we only have it a few times a year.